 Yes, it does.
 It starts not long after Shadow Kin ends.
 But the main characters of Blood Kin are different to Shadow Kin.
 Similarly Iron Kin takes up a little while after Blood Kin ends and there’s two new main characters.
 Fire Kin follows this pattern.

-I work with a publisher (Roc) for The Half-Light City series and the Four Arts and they set the price for the ebooks.
+I work with a publisher (Roc) for The Half-Light City series and the Shattered Court and they set the price for the ebooks.
 Ditto my Melanie and Emma books are all published by St. Martin’s Press and they set the prices